10 Things You Wish You Could Say to Your Mother-in-Law

 I know I'm not perfect.
 I know you wish I did certain things differently.
 And I know I may have inadvertently offended you from time to time.

-8. Please don’t rearrange my house without my permission
+8. Don’t rearrange my house

 9. Accept me for who I am